-When ready to advance to the audiometry screen, ISIS will display a message indicating which ear to test first and which headphones to use for audiometry.
+As you advance to the audiometry screen, ISIS will display a message indicating which ear to test first and which headphones to use for audiometry (Exhibit 3-15).
 Pay close attention to this message.
-Click OK, then click the forward arrow to move on to audiometry.
+Click OK, and then click the forward arrow to move on to audiometry.